utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/exporting.md

 ## GraalVM Native Image

+!!! warning
-*GraalVM native image is a pretty advanced feature and definitely not as easy as it sounds.*
+    GraalVM native image is a advanced feature and requires a lot of work to support.
+Especially if you rely on many third party libraries.

 In order to build for graalvm, follow `GraalVM native-image` section in advanced user guide.

 As `main.jar` and `godot-bootstrap.jar`, `usercode` shared library is set in `pck` during the export process and is copied to user directory.
 Don't forget to destroy them when creating an uninstaller.

 - GraalVM native image is not available for android platform.

 On desktop platform default export is inferred by the `godot_kotin_configuration.json` file.
 You still can export for `jvm` and `native-image`, by adding feature `export-all-jvm`.
 In this case, the default JVM started by engine is the one from `godot_kotin_configuration.json` and can be overridden by command line.